sn1218/Transactions_Fraud_Detection/README.md

         high_fraud_subclusters_62 = pickle.load(file)

 ### Model Performance
-We are interested in the recall and precision of the fraudulent data.
-Recall measures how well fraudulent transactions were identified, while precision measures how many of the flagged transactions were actually fraudulent
+We focus on the recall and precision of the fraudulent data.
+Recall measures how well fraudulent transactions were identified, while precision measures how many of the flagged transactions were actually fraudulent.

 #### Original Data
 * Recall: 54%